-times.
-When the alkaline liquor shall have continued about 48 hours in this fituation, it will be fit for use, and should then be carefully drawn off into perfectly clean bottles (pints are I think preferable), and closely corked up.
-The bottles should then be placed with their bottom upwards in a cool place; and with these precautions it will keep feveral weeks, and perhaps much longer, very good.
-The quantity of alkaline folution above directed to be mixed at the beginning of the foregoing directions, is judged to be fufficient to fill the glass machines of the common fize twice over, without pouring off the liquor fo deep as to hazard making the folution turbid, by ftirring up the indiffoluble refiduum which is precipitated at the bottom + of the veffel.
-The water in which the alkali is diffolved, should be as free of foreign impregnations as possible, as the alkali, by decomposing them, will not only cloud the water, water, but form other combinations inconfistent, perhaps, with the effects to be wished for from the remedy.
-The intention therefore of mixing the falt of tartar with the water the day before, and of the caution recommended in pouring it off, is to allow time for any precipitation occasioned by the mixture to fettle, as well as to feparate the indisfoluble parts of the falt of tartar itself.
-Nor is less attention necessary in procuring the falt of tartar pure and in perfection; and on that account it should be got from such places only as can be depended upon.
-When properly prepared, the alkaline mephitic water should be per ectly clear and rather sparkling, of an acidulous tafte, and totally free of that difagreeable impression which alkaline falts make on the tongue and throat.
+placed with their bottom upwards in a cool place; and with these precautions it will keep feveral weeks, and perhaps much longer, very good.
+The quantity of alkaline folution above directed to be mixed at the beginning of the foregoing directions, is judged to be fufficient to fill the glass machines of the common fize twice over, without pouring off the liquor fo deep as to hazard making the folution turbid, by stirring up the indisfoluble residuum which is precipitated at the bottom + of the veffel.
+The water in which the alkali is dissolved, should be as free of foreign impregnations as possible, as the alkali, by decomposing them, will not only cloud the water, but form other combinations inconfistent, perhaps, with the effects to be wished for from the remedy.
+The intention therefore of mixing the falt of tartar with the water the day before, and of the caution recommended in pouring it off, is to allow time time for any precipitation occasioned by the mixture to settle, as well as to separate the indissoluble parts of the salt of tartar itself.
+Nor is less attention necessary in procuring the salt of tartar pure and in perfection; and on that account it should be got from such places only as can be depended upon.
+When properly prepared, the alkaline mephitic water should be perfectly clear and rather sparkling, of an acidulous taste, and totally free of that disagreeable impression which alkaline salts make on the tongue and throat .